mrquincle/equids/README.md

 The only thing that is required for compilation is to set one environmental variable:

     cd "the path where you checked out this repository" export EQUID_PATH=`pwd`

+## Copyright

+Something like BSD / LGPL, contact us to make sure.